potacho/ih_datamadpt0420_project_m2/README.md

 ## **Summary:**

-Insightful code and dashboard to learn more about your diamonds dataset and how to use it in real life
+Insightful code and dashboard that enable you to get to know better your diamonds dataset and how to use it in real life

 Let's learn more about this project!